 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Barclays Bank, PPI was usually added to a customer's policy by Barclays Bank, in some cases without their knowledge.
-Barclays Bank were known to disapprove a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Barclays Bank, PPI may have been attached to a customer's policy by Barclays Bank, in some cases without their knowledge.
+Barclays Bank may have rejected a credit application if PPI was refused by the customer.

 Barclays Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Barclays Bank.

-There are many examples of Barclays Bank mis-selling PPI, some consumers were not even made aware by Barclays Bank that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Barclays Bank that it was optional.
+There are many examples of Barclays Bank mis-selling PPI, some consumers were not even made aware by Barclays Bank that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Barclays Bank that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Barclays Bank, and this was not disclosed to you at the point of sale, then you would be due PPI compensation from Barclays Bank.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Barclays Bank, and this was not clarified to you at the point of sale, then you would be due compensation from Barclays Bank.

 Back in 1690, two bankers by the name of Mr John Freame and Mr Thomas Gould started trading as goldsmith bankers, working from their shop in Lombard Street in London, UK.
 This continued through to 1736 when Mr Freame's son, Joseph Freame, employed his brother-in-law as a partner in the company, Mr James Barclay.
 This is where the name Barclays came into effect, as still stands to this very day.